A Private View at the Royal Academy, 1881: Meaning and content

 The subject of the painting is the contrast between lasting historical achievements and ephemeral fads.
 The portrait of Disraeli represents the former, and the influence of the Aesthetic movement in dress represents the latter.
 Aesthetic dress is exemplified by the principal female figures, to the left, in green, pink and orange clothing.
-Oscar Wilde, one of the main proponents of Aestheticism, is depicted at the right standing in front of the boy in the green suit, with signature lily buttonhole, surrounded by female admirers.
+Oscar Wilde, one of the main proponents of Aestheticism, is depicted at the right, with signature lily buttonhole, surrounded by female admirers, standing in front of the boy in the green suit.

 Behind Wilde, further to the right, a group of opponents glare disapprovingly at him as he speaks: painters Philip Calderon and Henry Stacy Marks, sculptor Joseph Boehm, and journalist G.A.
 Sala (bare-headed, in white waistcoat).
 To the left, behind and immediately to the right of Wilde, are the actors Henry Irving and Ellen Terry, with Frederick A. Eaton.
 To Wilde's left are Lillie Langtry, in a white dress, beside the soberly-dressed William Thomson, Archbishop of York.
 The man with sideburns looking over Thompson's left shoulder is William Agnew, picture dealer and recently elected Liberal MP for South East Lancashire, next to Lord Chief Justice of England Sir John Coleridge.

 In the centre of the composition, bearded and dressed in a brown frock coat, stands Frederic Leighton, President of the Royal Academy, talking to a seated woman, Constance, Countess of Lonsdale.
 The head of surgeon Sir Henry Thompson appears between Leighton and the Countess.
 Frith himself appears in the centre of the painting, bare-headed and whiskered, directly below the painting of Disraeli, talking to two women behind the seat.

 One of the two women on the other side of the seat, facing away from Leighton, is the heiress and philanthropist Baroness Burdett-Coutts.
 Having remained a spinster until she was sixty-six, Baroness Burdett-Coutts provoked a scandal in 1881 by marrying her much younger secretary, the American William Ashmead-Bartlett, who became Mr Burdett-Coutts.
 Baroness Burdett-Coutts is shown in conversation with the younger Lady Diana Huddleston, daughter of William Beauclerk, 9th Duke of St Albans.
 Their husbands also appear among the standing figures behind the seat.
 Lady Diana's husband was Sir John Walter Huddleston, the last Baron of the Exchequer and a judge of Queen's Bench.
 He wears a top hat, and stands just behind and to the left of poet and playwright Robert Browning, the bare-headed and white-bearded figure seen talking to an unknown woman in a green dress.
 To the right, listening to Browning's conversation, is naturalist Thomas Huxley (probably included due to his trenchant support for Charles Darwin, who had died in 1882).
 Mr Burdett-Coutts stands behind and to the right of Huxley, reading, with moustache and top hat.